Learn how Groupdesk turned their pain point into an end-to-end solution for tour companies in this edition of Take 5

 How long does the onboarding process typically take?
 How do you structure that sort of transition?

 JS: For some folks we catch them at the right time, so to speak (off-season), and they can be up and running in a short period of time.
 Typically we catch folks somewhere in the middle, so they’re finishing a tail-end or they’re starting the process at the beginning of their sales season.
 What happens there is we onboard part of their business, we work with them to make sure that’s done and then in about three months most customers have transitioned everything over.

-Obviously, this is not the first software platform out for operators.
+This is not the first software platform out for operators.
 Why is this better, different or unique compared to some of the existing tools and services that are on the market?